smnikitin/DOE_R/README.md

 ### 2. Data Collection

-After physically executing the experiments on the AI Microscope according to our randomized design, we compile the results.
+After physically executing the experiments on the AI Microscope according to our design (most cases randomised), we compile the results.
 We combine our original design matrix with the observed Accuracy response (Y) to create the final analytical dataset.

 ```R
 # Physical feature detection accuracy results from laboratory runs